1 Site history and contaminated site requirements

 The DWER stated actions require creation of a site management plan to outline long term management measures, including measures for managing asbestos and landfill gas.
 Further groundwater inspections are required and Department of Health also require regular inspections of accessible areas.

 In accordance with the Contaminated Sites Act 2003 and the 2013 Interim Site Management Plan, the City has been conducting and will continue to conduct site investigation, monitoring and management activities with the advice and support of the DWER and the Department of Health.

 1.2 The site is classified as 'contaminated - remediation required'.
 Why isn’t it being remediated?

 The definition of 'remediation' in the Contaminated Sites Act 2003 is broad, and includes measures to manage contamination such as restricting access or use of the site, as well as active 'clean-up' measures such as treating, removing or engineered means of containing contamination.

-DWER and the Department of Health require the City of Fremantle to develop a site management plan to outline long-term management measures for the entire South Fremantle landfill.
+DWER and the Department of Health require the City to develop a site management plan to outline long-term management measures for the entire South Fremantle landfill.
 That management plan includes regular inspections and removal of any asbestos materials from surface soils in accessible areas; further groundwater monitoring; management of landfill gas; and occupational health and safety measures for workers carrying out intrusive works or excavation, for example, utility companies carrying out works in the service trench for the gas main that crosses the site.This is in addition to the requirement for Epuron to develop a site management plan for the solar farm proposal, which is a condition of the company’s planning approval.